astoilkov/use-local-storage-state/readme.md

 - Uses `JSON.parse()` and `JSON.stringify()` to support non string values.
 - Subscribes to the Window [`storage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event) event which tracks changes across browser tabs and iframe's.
 - Used in a production application which is based on [Caret - Markdown Editor for Mac / Windows](https://caret.io/) and is in private beta.
+- Supports creating a global hook that can be used in multiple places.
+See the last example in the Usage section.

 ## Usage